 - How can state-of-the-art SAT solvers decide satisfiability of such huge formulas? - Why do they work so well?
-And why do they sometimes miserably fail? - Best current SAT solvers - Based on so-called conflict-driven clause learning (CDCL) - Sometimes algebraic reasoning (e.g., Gaussian elimination) - Sometimes geometric reasoning (e.g., cardinality constraints) - How can we analyze the power of these methods?
+And why do they sometimes miserably fail? - Best current SAT solvers - Based on so-called conflict-driven clause learning (CDCL) - Sometimes algebraic reasoning (e.g., Gaussian elimination) - Sometimes geometric reasoning (e.g., cardinality constraints) - And even perhaps some so-called extended resolution - How can we analyze the power of these methods?
 Question addressed by research area of proof complexity